zannads/lakeComo_forecast/README.md

 #### Output:
 The workspace resulting from each run will be saved as *Solutions/IVS/sol#/_ivs_something_sol#_n#.mat*.
-It's a script and it access the base `workspace`, so it possible, to comment the line where the parameters are defined and define them directly in the command window.
+It's a script and it access the base `workspace`, so it is possible to comment the line where the parameters are defined and define them directly in the command window.

 ## 4. Evolutionary Multi-Objective Direct Policy Search *dps_support*
 The code to run the optimization is not available here.